 With guidance from the facilitator in an open discussion, the participants listed and discussed the key competencies that the REC Administrators needed to make each process efficient, and how they would clear the identified bottlenecks.
 These competencies included but were not limited to; Interpersonal, Communication, Adaptability, Customer service delivery, Personal mastery, Strategic thinking, Teaching and Learning support.
-Using a flip marker pen and a flip chart, the participants highlighted the following as the key roles of REC Admins:
+Using open discussion, the participants brainstormed the key roles of REC Administrators.
+The facilitator further tasked the participants to reflect on the bottlenecks discussed in the earlier session and think about how the core competencies can help relieve them.